lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

   ambiguity for the receiver that might arise under certain conditions.
 In the SCHC fragments, this field is an unsigned integer, with a size of N bits.
 In the No-ACK mode, it is set to 1 bit (N=1), All-0 is used in all SCHC fragments and All-1 for the last one.
   For the other reliability modes, it is recommended to use a number of bits (N) equal to or greater than 3.
 Nevertheless, the appropriate value will be defined in the corresponding technology documents.
 For windows that are not the last one from a fragmented packet, the FCN for the last SCHC fragment in such windows is an All-0.
 This indicates that the window is finished and communication proceeds according to the reliability mode in use.
 The FCN for the last SCHC fragment in the last window is an All-1.
 It is also important to note that, in the No-ACK mode or when N=1, the last fragment of the packet will carry a FCN equal to 1, while all previous fragments will carry a FCN of 0.
+For further details see
+  {{FragModes}}.

 * Datagram Tag (DTag).
 The DTag field, if present, is set to the same value for all SCHC fragments carrying the same SCHC
   packet, and to different values for different datagrams.
 Using this field, the sender can interleave fragments from